eriky/Wordpress-Development-Skeleton/README.md

     ...
 ```

-Note that you will need to empty the `docker_data/wordpress` folder, and you will likely need to purge the database
+Note that you will need to empty the `docker_data/wordpress` folder, see the 'How to start fresh' section, and you will likely need to purge the database
 files as well, especially when you downgrade to much lower versions.

 You can change the MariaDB version in a similar way.